Dispersive analysis of the $J/\psi\to\pi^0 \gamma^\ast$ transition form factor with $\rho$-$\omega$ mixing effects: Dispersive formalism for the transition form factor

 The $\rho$--$\omega$ mixing in the pion vector form factor $F_\pi^V$ requires careful treatment.
 If one naively introduces an isospin-breaking factor as

-in $F_\pi^V$ within the discontinuity relation~\eqref{eq:2piDisc}, the phase on the right-hand side of the above equation would not cancel that of $f_1^*(s)$ due to the $\omega$ propagator, in contrast to the case without $\rho$--$\omega$ mixing in Eq.~\eqref{eq:2piDisc}.
-Here, $\epsilon_{\rho \omega}$ is a $\rho$--$\omega$ mixing parameter that can be extracted from $e^+e^-\to\pi^+\pi^-$ data~\cite{Leplumey:2025kvv}.
+in $F_\pi^V$ within the discontinuity relation~\eqref{eq:2piDisc}, the phase on the right-hand side of the above equation would not cancel that of $f_1^*(s)$ due to the $\omega$ propagator, in contrast to the case without $\rho$--$\omega$ mixing in Eq.~\eqref{eq:2piDisc}.\footnote{This statement is to be understood in the physical scattering region: after analytic continuation to the decay region, crossed-channel effects in $f_1$ already lead to a complex discontinuity, which, however, is a physical effect and not due to an invalid approximation.} Here, $\epsilon_{\rho \omega}$ is a $\rho$--$\omega$ mixing parameter that can be extracted from $e^+e^-\to\pi^+\pi^-$ data~\cite{Leplumey:2025kvv}.
 Such behavior would occur if only the $2 \pi$ discontinuity mixed with $\omega$ was considered.
 However, there should also be an isospin-violating $\rho$ contribution to the $3 \pi$ discontinuity, which will mix with the $2 \pi$ channel.
 Only when both contributions are accounted for can a consistent spectral function be obtained~\cite{Hoferichter:2016duk}.

 Here, we systematically employ a dispersive formalism that enables a consistent implementation of $\rho$--$\omega$ mixing in both isoscalar and isovector contributions.
 This approach has been derived and applied to the TFF of $\eta^{\prime}$ to $\gamma^\ast \gamma$ in Ref.~\cite{Holz:2022hwz} using a coupled-channel two-potential formalism~\cite{Nakano:1982bc} (see also Refs.~\cite{Hanhart:2012wi,Ropertz:2018stk,VonDetten:2021rax,Heuser:2024biq} for applications to light-meson form factors and resonances).
 Applying this approach to the problem at hand, the dispersive representation of the two-pion and three-pion contributions to $f_{\psi\pi^0}^{(2\pi,3\pi)}(s)$ is given by